As Scared As – 35 Similes for Being Scared

 Example Sentence:

-- “I was as terrified as a clown at a horror show when I realized I had to speak in front of a large audience.”
+• “I was as scared as a clown at a horror show when I realized I had to speak in front of a large audience.”

-- “The circus performer stood at the entrance, as terrified as a clown at a horror show, unsure whether to enter the haunted house attraction.”
+• “The circus performer stood at the entrance, as scared as a clown at a horror show, unsure whether to enter the haunted house attraction.”

 Other Ways to Say:

-34. As frightened as a bird in a storm
+As Scared as a Bird in a Storm

 Meaning: Describes someone who is experiencing intense fear, often feeling helpless or exposed to the elements.